 Here's a fact: Most top businesses across various sectors have a certain color by which their customers can instantly recognize their brands.
 Red, blue, yellow - your brain is probably connecting these with brands without you even being fully aware of it.

-Imagine going into a yoga studio with purple accents, green walls, and captivating art on the walls.
+Imagine going into a yoga studio with purple accent colors, green walls, and captivating art on the walls.
 Then imagine walking into another yoga studio with an all-white color background, minimalist decoration, and a black and white logo.
 These are two great yoga studios, but they each have specific business ideologies for their customers using their brand colors.

 By taking a look at the psychology of colors, we can better understand this.